Nogent-sur-Marne: History

 In the Middle Ages, several castles were built.
-Le Château de Plaisance, built in the 13th century, which hosted Charles V and Jeanne de Bourbon in 1375.
+Le Château de Plaisance was built in the 13th century and hosted Charles V and Jeanne de Bourbon in 1375.
 The only vestige which remains is a house of the current private hospital, 30 rue de Plaisance, as well as the bottom of the enclosing wall of the gardens.
 Le Château de Beauté-sur-Marne, 14th century, is a royal stay.
 Cardinal de Richelieu destroyed it in 1626.

 In the 17th century, whereas the rural population was made up of a majority of vine growers, the middle-class discovered the charms of the country, and settled in Nogent.
 Jean-Antoine Watteau lived in Mr. Lefevre's house his last moments and died there in 1721.

 The construction of the two railway lines: Paris–Mulhouse and Bastille–La Varenne in the 1850s still accelerated the process.
 The viaduct, built by Auvergnats and Belgians was destroyed once on 15 September 1870.
 Italians rebuilt it; an Italian community was established there.
 Coming, for the majority, from the province of Piacenza, they were from the Valley of Nure or from the south of Tyrol.

+The Hôtel de Ville was completed in 1879.

-Isolated since 1854 by the construction of a viaduct for the Paris–Mulhouse line, the commune of Le Perreux sur Marne is born after a fight of more than 10 years in 1887.
+Isolated since 1854 by the construction of a viaduct for the Paris–Mulhouse line, the commune of Le Perreux sur Marne was born after a fight of more than 10 years in 1887.
 On 28 February 1887, more than half of the territory of Nogent-sur-Marne was detached and became the commune of Le Perreux-sur-Marne.

 In 1929, the commune of Nogent-sur-Marne lost a small part of its territory when the city of Paris annexed the Bois de Vincennes, the eastern fringe of which belonged to Nogent-sur-Marne.